edgar9619/volatility_relevance/README.md

 In reality, volatility fluctuates, so that the seller of an option bears the risk of increasing volatility of the underlying.
 Thus, the negative returns can be interpreted as a volatility risk premium paid by the buyer to the seller for taking on the volatility risk.
 For options on single stocks, the volatility of the underlying can be divided into a systematic and an idiosyncratic component by means of a corresponding factor model [3].

-In the course of this paper, the empirical analysis of the cross-section of delta-neutral option returns will be used to investigate the extent to which the volatility risk premium is driven by the two components.
+In this project, the empirical analysis of the cross-section of delta-neutral option returns will be used to investigate the extent to which the volatility risk premium is driven by the two components.
 In addition, a further breakdown of systematic volatility can be made with respect to systematic risk factors.

 [1] Black und Scholes (1973): The Pricing of Options and Corporate Liabilities, The Journal of Political Eco- nomy, Jg.
 81, S. 637-654.